Glimpse/Home/issue_template.md

-:clap: Thank you for taking the time to report your feedback! :clap:
+Thank you for taking the time to report your feedback!

 We're going to do everything we can to assist you.
 If you are reporting a bug or issue, we can be the most helpful, if you to include the following information in your report: